jentery/mdia360v2/index.md

 ## M Feb.
 2: Roleplay

 How do we pretend to believe?
 How does roleplay transform us?
 How does it experiment with new social relations and ways to communicate?
-In what ways are RPGs storytelling engines?
+How do RPGs become storytelling engines?
+What makes a compelling NPC in roleplay?

 Activity: Let's play [_Lasers & Feelings_](http://www.onesevendesign.com/laserfeelings/) or [_Honey Heist_](https://www.docdroid.net/KJzmn5k/honey-heist-by-grant-howitt-pdf).